 - In NCAA football, Clemson was the shining example of this.
 They regularly pull out Top 25 recruiting classes, but their ACC Championship in 2011 is only their first since 1991.

 - Basketball wise, Northwestern.
 As of the end of the 2012-13 season, they are still the only BCS note conference team to not qualify for the NCAA Tournament.
 Even when accounting for prominent non-football conferences such as the Atlantic 10 and "New" Big East, the Wildcats are still the only ones without a Tournament appearance.

-- With Dan Snyder as the owner, the Washington Redskins have signed Deion Sanders, Brad Johnson, Albert Haynesworth, Shawn Springs, Clinton Portis, DeAngelo Hall, Adam Archuleta, LaVar Arrington, Donovan McNabb, Antwaan Randle El, and Robert Griffin III.
+- With Dan Snyder as the owner since 1999, the Washington Redskins have signed Deion Sanders, Brad Johnson, Albert Haynesworth, Shawn Springs, Clinton Portis, DeAngelo Hall, Adam Archuleta, LaVar Arrington, Donovan McNabb, Antwaan Randle El, and Robert Griffin III.
 They even brought in Super Bowl winning coaches Joe Gibbs and Mike Shanahan as well.
-However, the 'Skins only have two playoff appearances, one playoff win, and only one NFC East title to show for it.
+However, the 'Skins only have four playoff appearances, two playoff wins, and only two NFC East titles to show for it.

 - In Magic: The Gathering, anything really big has Awesome but Impractical written all over it, though this just makes for players finding ways to cheat it into play.
 (Animate Dead is popular.)

 - Mana cost aside, there are a lot of ways of having a creature turn into this.
 Many potentially powerful creatures are ruined by drawbacks like echo (pay their casting cost again on the turn after you play them or sacrifice them), cumulative upkeep (pay an increasing cost every turn or sacrifice them), and many, many more.